avalon60/OraTAPI/README.md

 ## Connection Manager

 The connection manager allows you to treat database connections in a similar manner to named connections in `SQLcl`.
 Connection credentials and DNS (TNS) strings can be stored and retrieved locally, by use of a conventient name.
 Credentials are transparrently encrypted/decrypted from a locally maintained store.
-The `ora_tapi` command allows you to save credentials and a connect string, by using a combination of the following command line arguments:
+The `conn_mgr` command allows you to save credentials and a connect string, by using a combination of the following command line arguments:

 - -p / --db_password
 - -u / --db_username